Book Review of “Nora Webster” by Colm Tóibín.

 Despite this, I still enjoyed reading this book very much.
 Let’s face it; I’m staunch anglophile, with a particular love of Ireland.
 That means practically any work set there is going to get my attention.
 Of course, a poorly written work will turn me off immediately, and in that, Tóibín certainly didn’t disappoint even one iota.
 His writing is as beautiful as the country itself.
 I also loved watching Nora gradually grow into the person she probably always was, and realizing that along the way, she was learning to appreciate herself and even trust her judgment.
 For all of this I have to take off half a star in my rating because of the slightly reserved feeling Tóibín gives us, but I can still warmly recommend this novel.

-“Nora Webster” by Colm Tóibín is available from Amazon, Barnes & Noble, Kobo Books (Inc., Canada and Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+“Nora Webster” by Colm Tóibín is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (Inc., Canada and Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.